Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 Coverage expands over time.

-Each update is an opportunity to address additional questions.
+Each update is an opportunity to address additional questions, expanding the queries that trigger content.

 Authority deepens.